Anuj-Khadka/Meta-Front-End-Development/4. HTMl and CSS in depth/Week 1/Readme.md

 and conforms to rules defined by the developer. there are two types of validation:
 * `Client-Side Validation`: it is done in the frontend of the website when the user starts filling their data in the form.
 For example, if the user doesn't enter the correct email, they will get a message of invalid email.
 This can be done using specific input type.
 * `Server-side Validation`: it is done in the backend of the website to prevent from malicious data entry and code bleach.
 It can perform more complex checks like database checks and requirements.

+## Field Set
+> field set groups the imput elements.
+If you do not add a fieldset element to each radio button, all radio buttons will belong to the same group.